MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

 ## Connect your data in the chat playground

-Next, add your data in the chat playground to see how it responds with your data as grounding
+Bow you'll add some data for a fictional travel agent company named *Margie's Travel*.
+Then you'll see how the Azure openAI model responds when using the brochures from Margie's Travel as grounding data.

 1. In a new browser tab, download an archive of brochure data from `https://aka.ms/own-data-brochures`.
 Extract the brochures to a folder on your PC.
 1. In Azure OpenAI Studio, in the **Chat** playground, in the **Assistant setup** section, select **Add your data**.
-1. Select **Add a data source** and choose *Upload files* from the dropdown.
+1. Select **Add a data source** and choose **Upload files**.
 1. You'll need to create a storage account and Azure Cognitive Search resource.
 Under the dropdown for the storage resource, select **Create a new Azure Blob storage resource**, and create a storage account with the following settings.
 Anything not specified leave as the default.

     - **Subscription**: *Your Azure subscription*